 XV.
-PUBLIC SERVICES Would the project:

-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient
+PUBLIC SERVICES Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient

-a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

 Fire protection? х

 Police protection? х

 Schools? х

-Parks? х
+Parks? Х

-Other public facilities? х
+Other public facilities? Х

-The proposed project would create a need for the provision of new and/or expanded public services or facilities, but compliance with General Plan goals and policies and payment of necessary fees, including participation in any applicable financing district, would reduce the impact to a less than significant level.
+The proposed project would create a need for the provision of new and/or expanded public services or facilities.